 A: Errrr, are you sure?
 What makes you say that?

-ISO/IEC 27001 does not formally demand that you have an information asset list, inventory, register or whatever: it is one of the discretionary/suggested controls listed in Annex A. Technically, since it is not strictly mandatory for certification i.e. specified in the main body of 27001, you could decide to break with convention and not bother with an information asset inventory at all but if so you had better be ready to explain and justify that curious decision to the certification auditors!
+ISO/IEC 27001 does not formally demand that you have an information asset list, inventory, register or whatever: it is one of the discretionary/suggested controls listed in Annex A (A.5.9).
+Technically, since it is not strictly mandatory for certification i.e. specified in the main body of 27001, you could decide to break with convention and not bother with an information asset inventory at all but if so you had better be ready to explain and justify that curious decision to the certification auditors!
 It begs questions such as “If you don’t even know what information assets you own or are responsible for, how can you be sure you have dealt with the associated risks?”
-In theory there are approaches and situations which don’t necessarily involve inventories (or lists or registers or databases ….) but in practice I can’t envisage any real-world situation where such an approach would be sensible.
+In theory there are approaches and situations which don’t necessarily involve inventories (or lists or registers or databases ….) but it is hard to envisage realistic scenarios where such an approach would be sensible.

-- Analyze information assets with the highest risks in more detail, perhaps breaking down the categories/groups to get more specific
+- Analyse information assets with the highest risks in more detail, perhaps breaking down the groups to get more specific;

 Alternatively you could :

-- Start by specifying the risk levels e.g. high, medium and low, with defined criteria [get your buckets ready]
+- Start by specifying the risk levels e.g. high, medium and low, with defined criteria [assemble your buckets];

-- Search out your information assets, briefly assess them and assign them to the corresponding risk level [chuck things in the buckets]
+- Search out your information assets, briefly assess them and assign them to the corresponding risk level [chuck things into the appropriate buckets];

-- Once a year revisit the risk level criteria, review the classified items for any anomalies, and decide the approach, resources etc. for the following year [perhaps kick the bucket!]
+- Once a year revisit the risk level criteria, review the classified items for any anomalies, and decide the approach, resources etc. for the following year [hoping not to kick the bucket!].

-- Adopt or adapt basically the same approach used currently elsewhere in the organization to identify, assess/analyze and treat other kinds of risks (e.g. financial, strategic, market, compliance and/or health and safety risks), with adjustments as appropriate to suit the particular needs and context of information risk.
+- Adopt or adapt basically the same approach used currently elsewhere in the organisation to identify, assess/analyse and treat other kinds of risks (e.g. financial, strategic, market, compliance and/or health and safety risks), with adjustments as appropriate to suit the particular needs and context of information risk.

 This is not a definitive or comprehensive list of options.
-You might prefer variants on or combinations of the above, or the Monty Python option (“And now for something completely different”).
+You might prefer variants on or combinations of the above, perhaps the Monty Python option (“And now for something completely different”).